QAPournima/MysticalMemoir/README.md

 ```

 ### Database
 The application uses SQLite for data storage.
-The database file (`diary.db`) will be automatically created in the `server/database` directory when you first run the server.
+The database file (`memoir.db`) will be automatically created in the `server/database` directory when you first run the server.

 ## 📦 Production Deployment